For careers information, visit our Recruitment page

 Yes, really.
-Officers with Asperger syndrome (a form of autism without intellectual impairment) can be found at all levels of the police service.
-Some were diagnosed with the condition after several years’ service, having successfully passed the entry assessment centre alongside non-disabled (or “neurotypical” – NT) candidates.
+Officers on the autism spectrum can be found at all levels of the police service.
+Some were diagnosed with the condition after several years’ service, having successfully passed the entry assessment centre alongside non-ND (or ‘neurotypical’ – NT) candidates.

 But don’t you need to be able to communicate well and understand people as a police officer?

-Yes – but AS doesn’t necessarily stop someone from being able to communicate or empathise.
+Yes – but autism doesn’t necessarily stop someone from being able to communicate or empathise.
 It can make it more difficult, but difficulties can be overcome with practice and determination.
 Communication is a skill that all police officers develop during their training and with experience.
-It’s also a myth that people with AS don’t have empathy – they experience feelings just as keenly as others, but may find it difficult to express them.
+It’s also a myth that autistic people don’t have empathy – they experience feelings just as keenly as others, but may find it difficult to express them.

 No, that’s just in the movies.
 Savant syndrome (to use the correct term) is very rare, and those individuals who do show profound abilities in certain areas (e.g. mathematics, art, music) are often severely disabled in others and cannot lead independent lives.

 Impossible to say at the present time.
-Some officers who believe that they have AS choose not to be formally diagnosed and declare their condition for personal reasons.
-One of the aims of the NPAA is to remove the stigma that surrounds autism.
-It is, and always has been, part of the human condition and is nothing to be ashamed of.
+Some officers who are or believe they are neurodivergent choose not to declare their condition, or to have a formal diagnosis.
+One of the aims of the NPAA is to remove the stigma that surrounds autism and other ND conditions: they are, and always have been, part of what makes us human and are nothing to be ashamed of.

-Do I need to have been diagnosed with autism or a related condition to join the NPAA?
+Do I need to have been diagnosed with autism or other ND condition to join the NPAA?

 No – any police employee or volunteer is welcome to join us.
 For example, you might be:

-- A police officer, special constable, PCSO or staff member who shows some traits of AS but hasn’t been formally diagnosed
+- A police officer, special constable, PCSO or staff member who shows some traits of a ND condition but hasn’t been formally diagnosed

 - A line manager responsible for a team member affected by autism or dyslexia